junaidsyed-1/Namaste-Node.JS/NamasteNode S02/devTinder-backend/readme.md

 # When we create route the order of the route matter. because the routing is oreder-dependent.
 - Express executes routes in the order they are defined.
 If you put a more general route like "/" first, it can catch requests intended for more specific routes (like /dash or /test), making them unreachable.
 - Since this is synchronous code, once a response is sent (e.g., res.send()), the request is considered handled, and no further routes are checked.

+# Routing
+=> Routing refers to how an application's endpoint(url) should response to client request.
+In express basically there are multiple HTTP methods:
+1. GET : we use GET to fetch the details.
+2. POST : we use POST to save the data to DB.
+3. PUT : Used to update the data
+4. PATCH : Used to update the data
+5. DELETE: Used to delete the data from the DB
+6. OPTIONS

+# Route paths
+=> Route paths in combination with a request method, define the endpoint at which requests can be made.
+Route paths can be string, string patterns and regex.
+For Instance: The characters ?, +, * and () are subsets of their regular expression.

+# Route Parameters
+=> Route parameters are named URL segments that are used to capture the values from the url at their specified position at the URL.
+Then the captured value are populated in the req.param

+=> While creating routes we can also use regex in the string.
+We can use dynamic routing we can use query and also params.